 Many people believe that medical detox is prohibitively expensive, especially in the case of inpatient care.
 While detox can involve some cost, most health insurance plans cover addiction treatment services, including medical detox.
 Many facilities also offer payment plans or sliding scale fees to make treatment more accessible.

-Additionally, the cost of detox should be weighed against the potential long-term benefits—getting sober and staying sober often leads to improved health, better relationships, and more fulfilling lives, making the investment in detox a crucial step toward lasting recovery.
+Consider the cost of detox against the potential long-term benefits.
+When individuals are able to get and stay sober, it often leads to improved health, better relationships, and more fulfilling lives.

 The Facts

 There’s a lot of misinformation surrounding detox, which can lead people to make dangerous choices when it comes to their recovery.
-Medically supervised detox is the safest and most effective way to begin the journey to sobriety, as it ensures that withdrawal symptoms are properly managed and that individuals have the support they need during this challenging time.
+Medically supervised detox is the safest and most effective way to begin the journey to sobriety.
+It manages withdrawal symptoms and supports individuals during this challenging time.
+Separate detox myths from facts and make an informed decision about recovery.

 If you or someone you know is considering detox, it’s important to seek professional medical advice and support to ensure a safe start to recovery.